 One of the largest tourist destinations in southwest Puerto Rico, Boqueron is best known for housing not one but two protected wildlife refugees.
 In fact, nearly all of the attraction in this town center on nature's bounty.

-You will find a good group of beaches to choose from in and around the area.
-You can click on each beach name for more information concerning that section of the coast.
+You'll find a small variety of beaches to consider in and around the area.
+You can click on the name of each beach for a detailed article concerning that particular stretch of sand.

 If you are looking for a snorkeling spot, a location providing that option is Boqueròn Beach.
 An array of activities and amenities await visitors to Boqueron Beach.
 Water sports galore are at your fingertips, along with scuba diving, snorkeling, bike rentals, basketball, and cabin rentals.